-Any employee organization recognized as the bargaining agent for employees in an appropriate bargaining unit shall have the following rights:
+Any employee organization recognized as the exclusive bargaining agent for employees in an appropriate bargaining unit shall have the following rights:

-- (a) To speak on behalf of all members of the unit and shall be responsible for representing the interests of all members of the bargaining unit without discrimination and without regard to employee organization membership. - (b) To meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this article, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the approval of the County Executive or his/her designee with responsibility for the employees in the bargaining unit. - (c) To meet with bargaining unit employees on the premises of the County in non-secure areas during times when the employees are on break or in a non-duty status.
+- (a) To speak on behalf of all members of the unit and shall be responsible for representing the interests of all members of the bargaining unit without discrimination and without regard to employee organization membership. - (b) To meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this Article, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the approval of the County Executive or his/her designee with responsibility for the employees in the bargaining unit. - (c) To meet with bargaining unit employees on the premises of the County in non-secure areas during times when the employees are on break or in a non-duty status.
 Any other employee organization that has submitted a petition and established a valid question concerning representation of the bargaining unit shall also be permitted to meet with bargaining unit employees with the same limitations.
-This subsection shall not restrict an exclusive bargaining agent and the County from negotiating for greater access to employees by the exclusive bargaining agent as a provision of a collective bargaining agreement. - (d) To meet with newly eligible employees, without charge to the pay or leave time of any of the employees for a maximum of 30 minutes within 30 calendar days from the date of hire during new employee orientations, or if the employer does not conduct new employee orientations, at individual or group meetings. - (e) To be the only labor organization eligible to receive from the County amounts deducted from the pay of employees as authorized by written assignment of the employees, for the payment of regular and periodic dues to the exclusive bargaining agent, unless two exclusive bargaining agents of County employees agree that they can both receive deductions from the same employee.
-Any such authorization may be revoked in accordance with the terms of the authorization which shall provide a period of irrevocability of not more than one year.
-An authorization that satisfies the Uniform Electronic Transactions Act (Virginia Code § 59.1-479 et seq.), including, without limitation, electronic authorizations and voice authorizations, shall be valid for employees' authorizations for payroll deductions and authorization for representation for purposes of a petition filed by an employee organization for exclusive representation.
+This subsection shall not restrict an exclusive bargaining agent and the County from negotiating for greater access to employees by the exclusive bargaining agent as a provision of a collective bargaining agreement. - (d) To receive quarterly regarding bargaining unit employees, and within ten (10) days of hire of new bargaining unit employees, the following information: name, job title, worksite location, work phone number, and work email address and, only with the County's consent or with the employee's written consent provided to the County, home address, mobile phone number, and personal email address. - (e) To have such access to County electronic communications systems as may lawfully be provided in a collective bargaining agreement.